AdrianVollmer/PowerHub/docs/evasion.md

 PowerHub has the option to stick to RC4, which doesn't use any APIs.
 It's noticeably slower but should be stealthier at the same time.

+## Yet unknown static analysis

+### Technique

+Malicious code such as the cradle itself could be detected simply by blocking code which contains both `DownloadString` and `Invoke-Expression`.

+### Our Bypass

+PowerHub has two approaches.
+One is the "incremental delivery", by which pieces of the stager are loaded incrementally.
+To avoid the cradle itself being detected, PowerHub knows the option "split cradle".
+You will then have to execute two commands in the same PowerShell session, which may not always be possible.

 ## Behavior Analysis